jeska706/Your-Choice-Your-Fate/README.md

 #Your Choice, Your Fate

-A pick-your-path game were a user can choose thier destiny
+A pick-your-path game were a user can choose their destiny.